 What is a Website Carousel?

 A carousel is a great medium to use on your website, but as always, the correct use of it is so important.
-In the majority of the other blogs I have written in this accessibility comparison series, some of the areas that I’ve covered explore limitations for some assistive technologies, which prevent users from interacting with a platform.
+In the majority of the other blogs I have written in this accessibility comparison series, some of the areas that I’ve covered explore limitations for some assistive technologies which prevent users from interacting with a platform.
 And, this feature is no different, an incorrectly programmed carousel can affect so many people when online.

-The Problems With Inaccessible Carousels On Websites
+The Problems With Inaccessible Website Carousels

 How The Speed of Carousels Can Impact On Website Users With Disabilities